 One lovely concept I took away from the book is the misnomer of the Sabbath as a “day of rest,” when instead the Jewish version is a “day of non-work.”
 A minor distinction, but not-working does not necessarily mean 100% rest.
 This subtle distinction has allowed me to see the idea “keeping the Sabbath” in a new light.

-Read more: Jewish Holidays: The Sabbath
+Read more: Student Series!
+The Sabbath

-I still don’t know what I’ll do (or not) do on my Sabbath day, or even which day I will keep it, but I do know that this book has allowed me to grow on this journey to find the right balance for happiness, fulfillment, and joy in my life.
+I still don’t know what I’ll do (or not) do on my Sabbath day, or which day I will keep it, but I do know that this book has allowed me to grow on this journey to find the right balance for happiness, fulfillment, and joy in my life.
 If you are searching for a way (religious or secular), I highly recommend this intellectual read.